 Expected Outcomes

 We expect to uncover a significant number of infrared excess sources contained in the SEIP catalogue.
-(Can this be made more concrete?)
-To the extent possible, we will categorize these sources and make the results available to encourage follow-up investigations.
+(Can this be made more concrete?
+We’ll work on this) To the extent possible, we will categorize these sources and make the results available to encourage follow-up investigations.
 In addition, we expect to develop statistical profile of our sample.
 By determining how frequently various types of objects occur, we will be able to set expectations for finding serendipitous infrared excess sources in similar samples in the future.

 Archived Data